 The state must comply with the state notice procedures as required in 42 CFR section 431.408 prior to submitting an application to extend the demonstration.
 The state must also comply with tribal and Indian Health Program/Urban Indian Organization consultation requirements at section 1902(a)(73) of the Act, 42 CFR section 431.408(b), State Medicaid Director Letter #01-024, and contained in the state's approved Medicaid State plan, when any program changes to the demonstration, either through amendment as set out in STC 6 or extension, are proposed by the state.
 The Division of Health Benefits is in constant and almost daily communication with the Eastern Band of Cherokee Indians.
-For this SPA submission, the Tribe reviewed these documents, and are in support with implementing a Health Service Initiative (HSI) that will expand an early literacy program for children age 0-5 years old through the Reach Out and Read initiative.
+For this SPA submission, the Tribe reviewed and approved this SPA submission as it was written.